What are the needs?

 Burkina Faso is among the poorest countries in the world with one of the highest mortality rates for children under five years old.
 80% of its 18.5 million inhabitants are reliant on drought- and flood-prone subsistence farming.
 With a rapidly growing population and lack of access to basic services, an increasing number of Burkinabè are failing to protect themselves from hunger, malnutrition and illness.

 Families who have been forced to sell their assets or incur debt to buy food on the markets or pay for medical bill have become less resilient.
+Structural food insecurity is exacerbated by high food prices and the recurrent indebtedness of vulnerable families.

 How are we helping?

 Priority will be given to the scaling up of nutrition care for severely malnourished children, food assistance and livelihood support via cash transfers or vouchers.
 One aim is to promote the creation of seasonal safety nets to strengthen the resilience of the most vulnerable families.
-Overall, humanitarian projects in Burkina will assist 14 500 households (over 104 000 persons).